AdaPool: Exponential Adaptive Pooling for Information-Retaining Downsampling: Related Work

 Most of the aforementioned methods rely on combinations of maximum and average pooling, or the inclusion of sub-networks that prohibit low-compute and efficient downsampling.
 Instead of combining existing methods, our work is based on an adaptive exponential weighting approach to improve the retention of information and to better preserve details of the original signal.
 Our proposed method, adaPool, is inspired by Luce's choice of axiom \cite{luce1977choice}.
-We thus weight kernel regions based on their relevance without being affected by the neighboring kernel items.
+We thus weigh kernel regions based on their relevance without being affected by the neighboring kernel vectors.
 This is in contrast to both average and maximum pooling.
 AdaPool uses two sets of pooling kernels.
-The first relies on a softmax weighting approach for amplifying feature activations of greater intensity.
-The second uses the channel-wise similarity of individual kernel items to their mean in order to determine their relevance.
-The similarities are discovered based on the Dice-S\o rensen coefficient.
+The first uses the channel-wise similarity of individual kernel vectors to their mean in order to determine their relevance.
+Similarities are calculated based on the Dice-S\o rensen coefficient.
+The second is based on softmax weighting to amplify feature activations of greater intensity \cite{stergiou2021refining}.
 Finally, outputs from both kernel operations are parametrically fused to a single volume.
 Parameters are specific to each kernel location thus making our approach regionally-adaptive.

-A key property of adaPool is that gradients are calculated for each kernel item during backpropagation.
+A key property of adaPool is that gradients are calculated for each kernel vector during backpropagation.
 This improves the network connectivity.
 In addition, downsampled regions are less likely to exhibit a vanishing trend of activations, as observed by equal-contribution approaches such as average or sum pooling.
 We demonstrate how adaPool can adaptively capture details in Figure~\ref{fig:adapool_detail}, where the zoomed-in region displays a signature.
 AdaPool shows improvements in the clarity and recognizability of the letters and numbers.